Profsain/city-weather/README.md

 # City-Weather App
-A react-redux web app that help users to search for weather condition of any city, view location & date, view wind status & wind direction, view humidity, air pressure, view weather condition of the next 5 days, and convert from degree Celsius to Fahrenheit or vice visa
+A react-redux web app that helps users to search for weather conditions of any city, view location & date, view wind status & wind direction, view humidity, and air pressure, view weather conditions of the next 5 days, and convert from degrees Celsius to Fahrenheit or vice visa

 ### Live Demo
 [City-Weather App:](https://joyful-arithmetic-e662f9.netlify.app/)